chadxz/asterisk-playground/README.md

+# asterisk-playground

-Ansible scripts and Dockerfile for setting up an Asterisk instance on a ubuntu/xenial virtual machine.
+Vagrant + Ansible scripts for setting up an Asterisk instance on a ubuntu/xenial virtual machine.
+Comes with Dockerized Asterisk and a Node.js AGI + ARI app.

 -----